viktorpakholok/eBPFAdblock/sys_calls_management/readme.md

 ### Installation

-important to install in /usr/local/bin to make terminal see the executables from any folder [ecc_ecli_installation](https://github.com/eunomia-bpf/eunomia-bpf?tab=readme-ov-file#install-the-project)
+important to install in /usr/local/bin to make terminal see the executables from any folder<br>
+[ecc_ecli_installation](https://github.com/eunomia-bpf/eunomia-bpf?tab=readme-ov-file#install-the-project)